tddouglas/tylerdouglas.co/README.md

 ## Configure HTTPS
 The last step here will be to configure HTTPS to ensure all traffic to our site is encrypted over TLS.

+TODO:

+# React PWA implementation
+Pivoting to React from Vue as it is more applicable as a skillset.
+Part of Vue's selling point is that it can be implemented incrementally so should be easy to pivot in the future.
+Need to create a client folder for react front end